Jennifer Aniston & Reese Witherspoon Viciously Spar In ‘The Morning Show’ Trailer

-It’s a fact that, long ago, Jennifer Aniston and Reese Witherspoon played sisters on Friends.
-However, in their latest small screen coupling for The Morning Show, the former siblings do not behave even remotely like kin — as well they should not.
+It’s a fact that long ago, Jennifer Aniston and Reese Witherspoon played sisters on Friends.
+However, in their latest small-screen coupling for The Morning Show, the former siblings do not behave even remotely like kin — as well they should not.

 In fact, in a new trailer for the upcoming series, these top talents become workplace enemies, starting at the very beginning of their relationship.